ARPOISE/ARpoise/php/porpoise/README.md

 - The zip file **Arpoise-master.zip** contains two sub-directories, **ARpoise-master\config** and **ARpoise-master\php\porpoise**, you need to install them onto **your own** web server!
 - Follow the instructions in the file [INSTALL](https://github.com/ARPOISE/ARpoise/blob/master/php/porpoise/INSTALL)
 - For the Google maps based click-and-drag interface as shown in the screen shots below you need to get **your own** Google-maps ID.
+- The Google maps based click-and-drag interface for us only works when the porpoise site is accessed via http, if accessed via https, the map is not visible.

 ## Application